unode/deep-learning-intro/_episodes/04-networks-are-like-onions.md

 - "How can we avoid overfitting?"
 objectives:
 - "Understand why convolutional and pooling layers are useful for image data"
-- "Use normalization as preparation step for deep learning"
+- "Use normalization as preparation step for Deep Learning"
 - "Implement a convolutional neural network on an image dataset"
 - "Plot and interpret the training process"
 - "Do a visual inspection of the results of your neural network"